Underwriters Laboratories Ratings

-First of all, look at price.
-As a general rule, don't expect much from any surge protector that costs less than $10.
-These units typically use simple, inexpensive MOVs with fairly limited capacities, and won't protect your system from bigger surges or spikes.
+First, look at the price.
+Generally, don't expect much from any surge protector that costs less than $10.
+These units typically use simple, inexpensive MOVs with limited capabilities, and won't protect your system from bigger surges or spikes.

-Of course, high price doesn't promise quality.
+Of course, high prices don't always promise quality.
 To find out what the unit is capable of, you need to check out its Underwriters Laboratories (UL) ratings.
-UL is an independent, not-for-profit company that tests electric and electronic products for safety.
-If a protector doesn't have have a UL listing, it's probably junk; there's a good chance it doesn't have any protection components at all.
+UL is an independent, not-for-profit company that tests electrical and electronic products for safety.
+If a protector doesn't have a UL listing, it's probably junk; there's a good chance it doesn't have any protection components at all.
 If it does use MOVs, they may be of inferior quality.
-Cheaper MOVs can easily overheat, setting the entire surge protector on fire.
-This is actually a fairly common occurrence!
+Cheaper MOVs can easily overheat and set the surge protector on fire.

-No surge protector is 100 percent effective, and even top of the line equipment may have some serious problems.
-Electronics experts are actually somewhat divided over the best way to deal with power surges, and different manufacturers claim other technologies are inherently faulty.
+No surge protector is 100 percent effective, and even top-of-the-line equipment may have some serious problems.
+Electronics experts are somewhat divided over the best way to deal with power surges, and different manufacturers claim other technologies are inherently faulty.